ern0/swarm-player/doc/design.md

 - Performs some simple visible action, e.g. sets background color

+## Milestone 3: Development features

+Implement Development comfort functions.

+### Client

+- Automatic reload on connect
+- Minimal sound playing capability
+- Avoid screensaver

+### Server

+- Implement minimal sound command
+- Collect and provide some stats, fucusing on client lags

+### Logistics

+Get some devices.

-## Milestone 3: The channel concept
+## Milestone 4: The channel concept

 The Player should request the server to split up clients to *Channels*, which are playing different things.

 ### All about Clients